Pace University: 21st century

-On March 5, 2006, Pace students, alumni, faculty, and staff from all campuses convened on the Pleasantville Campus in a university-wide Centennial Kick-Off Celebration; there was a Pace Centennial train, provided free of charge by the Metropolitan Transportation Authority (MTA), to take Pace's New York City students, alumni, faculty and staff to Pace's Pleasantville campus.
+On March 5, 2006, Pace students, alumni, faculty, and staff from all campuses convened on the Pleasantville Campus in a university-wide Centennial Kick-Off Celebration; there was a Pace Centennial train, provided free of charge by the Metropolitan Transportation Authority (MTA), to take Pace's New York City students, alumni, faculty, and staff to Pace's Pleasantville campus.
 Former President Bill Clinton received an honorary doctorate of humane letters from Pace during the ceremony, which was held at the Goldstein Health, Fitness and Recreation Center.
-Following reception of the honorary degree, he addressed the students, faculty, alumni and staff of Pace, officially kicking off the Centennial anniversary of the university.
+Following the reception of the honorary degree, he addressed the students, faculty, alumni, and staff of Pace, officially kicking off the Centennial anniversary of the university.

-Since her last visit in celebration of Black History Month in 1989, Dr. Maya Angelou again visited the Pace community on October 4, 2006, in celebration of Pace's Centennial.
+Since her last visit in celebration of Black History Month in 1989, Maya Angelou again visited the Pace community on October 4, 2006, in celebration of Pace's Centennial.
 Two days later, on October 6, 2006, (Pace's Founders Day) Pace University rang the NASDAQ stock market opening bell in Midtown Manhattan to mark the end of the 14-month centennial celebration.

-On May 15, 2007, Pace University President David A. Caputo announced his early retirement from the presidency on June 3, 2007.
-The Board of Trustees of Pace University appointed Pace Law School dean Stephen J. Friedman to the position of interim president.
-Friedman has been dean and professor of law at Pace since 2004.
-He has also served as commissioner of the Securities and Exchange Commission and as co-chairman of Debevoise & Plimpton.
-Friedman retired as President of Pace University in July 2017.
+On May 15, 2007, Pace University President David A. Caputo announced his early retirement on June 3, 2007.
+Pace's Board of Trustees appointed Pace Law School dean Stephen J. Friedman to the position of interim president.
+Friedman had been dean and professor of law at Pace since 2004.
+He also served as commissioner of the Securities and Exchange Commission and as co-chairman of Debevoise & Plimpton.
+Friedman retired as president of Pace University in July 2017.
 In 2015, in an effort to consolidate Pace University's Westchester campuses into a single location, Pace University sold the Briarcliff campus.

 The former president of Oberlin College, Marvin Krislov, was appointed president of Pace University in February 2017.

 In February 2017, Pace University embarked on a $190 million renovation process known as the 'Master Plan'.
-Phase 1, which included the One Pace Plaza and 41 Park Row buildings. was completed by a ribbon cutting event on January 28, 2019.
+Phase 1, which included the One Pace Plaza and 41 Park Row buildings, was completed by a ribbon-cutting event on January 28, 2019.
 Additional future phases include a vertical expansion of One Pace Plaza to create an additional 67,000 ft2 of academic space, relocating the Lubin School of Business, moving administrative offices from 41 Park Row, and modernizing the facade of One Pace Plaza.